Canon 1D Mark IV vs Nikon D850

-The Canon EOS-1D Mark IV and the Nikon D850 are two professional cameras that were revealed to the public, respectively, in October 2009 and July 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and a full frame sensor.
-The Canon has a resolution of 16 megapixel, whereas the Nikon provides 45.4 MP.
+The Canon EOS-1D Mark IV and the Nikon D850 are two professional cameras that were announced, respectively, in October 2009 and July 2017.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and a full frame (D850) sensor.
+The Canon has a resolution of 16 megapixels, whereas the Nikon provides 45.4 MP.

 An illustration of the physical size and weight of the Canon 1D Mark IV and the Nikon D850 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D Mark IV – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably smaller (26 percent) than the Canon 1D Mark IV.
 Moreover, the D850 is markedly lighter (18 percent) than the 1D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.